-Although many communities in the region value their identities as major industrial centers - as well as the employment and local tax revenues these centers generate - freight traffic can impose significant impacts on quality of life.
+Although many communities in the region value their identities as major industrial centers -- as well as the employment and local tax revenues these centers generate -- freight traffic can impose significant impacts on quality of life.
 Freight activity generates significant transportation and land use impacts, including congestion, condition of roads and bridges, safety, and nuisances such as noise and vibrations.
 These costs are real and, given the region's role as the nation's preeminent freight hub, are disproportionately borne by residents of northeastern Illinois.
 Within the region, they are often borne by certain communities.
-Often, residents of economically disconnected areas, or areas with a high proportion of low-income households and a high proportion of either minority population or a limited English proficiency population,9 live in the closest proximity to freight facilities.
+Often, residents of economically disconnected areas, or areas with a high proportion of low-income households and a high proportion of either minority population or a limited English proficiency population, live in the closest proximity to freight facilities.
 The map below (Figure 1) demonstrates the frequent overlap between clusters of freight activity and economically disconnected areas.

-8 "Metropolitan Chicago's Freight Cluster: A Drill-Down Report on Infrastructure, Innovation, and Workforce," CMAP, 2012.
-9 As defined in CMAP's Inclusive Growth strategy paper.
+As defined in CMAP's Inclusive Growth strategy paper.
 See: "Inclusive Growth," CMAP, July 2017, http://cmap.is/2ujsSrQ.